netket/netket/docs/docs/hilbert.md

 ```

 The constraint function sums the basis number (a number in `range(n_max)`) and then checks if it is even.
-Pleaes notice how we used `@numba.njit` to speed up the constraint.
+Please notice how we used `@numba.njit` to speed up the constraint.

 If you then want to sample this space, you'll encounter the following error: